-The New Student Orientation Fee, Student ID Card Fee, and International Registration Fee (if applicable) are due with a student's first payment before classes begin.
-These fees and are non-refundable.
+The New Student Orientation Fee, Student ID Card Fee, and International Registration Fee (if applicable) are due with a student's first payment before classes begin in the first quarter.
+These fees are non-refundable.

 General Library Fee

 General Library Fee is assessed every quarter in order to support various student learning platforms.
 Students at Southern States University have access not only to an on-site library with assistance from the University's Library, but also to an online library accessed through the SSU Student Portal.